Bana0101/alx-files_manager/README.md

 This project is a summary of this back-end trimester: authentication, NodeJS, MongoDB, Redis, pagination and background processing.

-The objective is to build a simple platform to upload and view files:
+The objective is to build a simple platform to give the user the ability to upload and view files:

     User authentication via a token
     List all files